DIGA: Digital Arts (Undergraduate)

 DIGA 4122 Professional Digital Portfolio (4 Credits)

 How do you effectively present your original academic, artistic, and professional work for external audiences?
 How do you curate and assess these materials in a culminating digital portfolio?
 The design of a unifying portfolio prepares students to craft and hone their work into a sophisticated online presentation.
 The contents of your digital project may include a combination of visual, audio, written, design, and mixed-media content, as well as interactive games, digital stories, digital media, virtual worlds, maker—objects, photography, and artworks.
 Your fully-developed portfolio will serve as a distinguished culmination of your work for graduate schools, art galleries, networking opportunities, employment applications, professional promotions, and/or in support of a business, entrepreneurship, or non-profit entity.
-Prerequisites: An advanced level course in digital arts, digital media, media studies, or the equivalent Prerequisites: An advanced level course in digital arts, digital media, media studies, or the equivalent.
+Prior to taking this course, students should have taken an advanced level course in digital arts, digital media, media studies, or the equivalent.

 Attributes: Liberal